-This blog was prompted, believe it or not, by a troll commenter on Harley-Davidson’s Facebook page.
-This particular fellow was egging on Harley riders by posting pictures of his lime-green sport motorcycle, boasting about how it outperformed a Harley in every way imaginable: better acceleration, better handling, better brakes… on and on.
+This blog was prompted, believe it or not, by a troll comment on Harley-Davidson’s Facebook page.
+This particular fellow was egging on Harley riders by posting pictures of his lime-green sport motorcycle, boasting about how it outperformed Harley motorcycles in every way imaginable: better acceleration, better handling, better brakes… on and on.

 He might well be right.
 All of that likely is true – most Harleys are not built for sheer performance numbers.
-But here’s the bottom line in my mind: if you are riding strictly to get from Point A to Point B as fast as humanly possible, you’re missing out on a large part of the joy of riding motorcycles.
+But here’s the bottom line in my mind: if you are riding a motorcycle strictly to get from Point A to Point B as fast as humanly possible, you’re missing out on a large part of the joy of riding.